 An FML team may place a player on the reserve list if that player has been:

-A player may not be placed on the reserve list if placed on a major league concussion list, the bereavement list, the family medical-emergency list, the paternity-leave list or suspended/restricted for less than seven days or if not permitted to travel to Canada due to lack of immunization.
+A player may not be placed on the reserve list if placed the bereavement list, the family medical-emergency list, the paternity-leave list or suspended/restricted for less than seven days or if not permitted to travel to Canada due to lack of immunization.

 To replace a reserved player, a league team must first place that player on irrevocable waivers or place him on the reserve list.
 A team makes one of the above transactions simply by notifying the Commissioner and being assessed the standard transaction fee.
 A waived or reserved player is removed from the FML team's roster effective with the following Monday's games.
 There is no limit to the number of players an FML team may have on its reserve list.
 Reserving a player protects an FML team's rights to that player.
 A player under major league suspension may be reserved, waived, or replaced like any other player.